Dream Souls. Photo By David Hanjani

 No that’s not strange at all!
 Part of the fun of learning something new is its difficulty.
 If you want to learn more about math all you have to do is stay curious.
 Wikipedia is always a great resource.
 Talk to your math teachers or professors and see what fields would be most useful at your age and see if you can buy some text books relating to the subject.
 Youtube has useful channels too, like Khan Academy.

-Anonymous asked: What are the 9 types of energy
+Anonymous said: What are the 9 types of energy

 Why don’t you check out this earlier post.
 It should give you a brief intro to the types of energy, the law of conservation of energy, efficiency and Sankey diagrams!